Pasang Yangjee Sherpa

 About

-I am a Sharwa anthropologist from Pharak, southern part of Mt.
-Everest region in northeastern Nepal.
-My research, writing and pedagogy focus on climate change and Indigeneity among Himalayan communities, guided by the question: How do we live in the midst of dying?
+I am a Sharwa (Sherpa) anthropologist from Pharak, (also known as southern part of Mount Everest region) in northeastern Nepal.
+I examine human dimension of climate change in the high Himalaya from an Indigenous perspective.
+My research, writing, and pedagogy are guided by the question: How do we live in the midst of dying?

 Teaching